Udupi Ramachandra Rao

-Udupi Ramachandra Rao (10 March 1932 – 24 July 2017) was an Indian space scientist and former chairman of the Indian Space Research Organisation.
+Udupi Ramachandra Rao (10 March 1932 – 24 July 2017) was an Indian space scientist and former chairman of ISRO.
 He was also the Chairman of the Governing Council of the Physical Research Laboratory at Ahmedabad and Nehru Planetarium at Bengaluru and chancellor of the Indian Institute for Space Science and Technology (IIST) at Thiruvananthapuram.
 He is known as "The Satellite Man of India".
 He pioneered India's first satellite launch Aryabhata in 1975.

-Rao was awarded the Padma Bhushan by the Government of India in 1976, and Padma Vibhushan in 2017.
+Rao was awarded the Padma Bhushan by the Government of India in 1976, and the Padma Vibhushan in 2017.
 He was inducted into the Satellite Hall of Fame, Washington, on 19 March 2013 at a ceremony organised by the Society of Satellite Professionals International.
 With this he became the first Indian to be inducted.
 He was also to be inducted in International Astronautics Federation (IAF) on 15 May 2016.
 He was again the first Indian to achieve such a feat.

 Early life

 U. R. Rao was born into a Madhwa Brahmin Hindu family at Adamaru in the state of Karnataka.
 His parents were Lakshminarayana Acharya and Krishnaveni Amma.
 He had his primary education at Adamaru.
 He completed his secondary education from Christian High School, Udupi.
-He completed his B.Sc. in Government Arts and Science College, Anantpur, M.Sc. from Banaras Hindu University and Ph.D. at Physical Research Laboratory, Ahmedabad under the guidance of Vikram Sarabhai.
+He completed his B.Sc. from Government Arts and Science College (now in Andhra Pradesh), M.Sc. from Banaras Hindu University and Ph.D. at Physical Research Laboratory Ahemdabad under the guidance of Vikram Sarabhai.